 Why is that important?
 Here are a couple of reasons:

 When people look for information about building or remodeling today, they don’t pull out the phonebook.
 They go to the Internet.
 They probably go to a search engine such as Google© and start typing in keywords.
 If the words they use to describe what they are looking for are dramatically different than the words you use to describe your services, they may not find you.
-That’s what’s essentially behind organic Search Engine Optimization (SEO).
+That’s what’s essentially behind organic Search Engine Optimization (SEO), the best marketing for contractors.
 The search engines try to match the words that people type with content on various websites.
 The more your website content matches the words that people use to search—the more often they’ll end up on your website.

 Let’s go back to the illustration of buying a computer.
 If the salesperson can’t communicate in terms of how the computer is going to help you, you’re probably not going to buy it.
 Worse yet, if the sales person makes you feel like an idiot (deliberately or not), you’re probably not going to buy from him or her (even if you later decide to buy).
 But if that same salesperson talks about what the computer can do for you—in terms that make sense for you—there’s a much better likelihood that you will (eventually) end up making a purchase.
 And you’ll want to purchase it from someone who understands how you want to use it.